AAA: Gas prices rise two cents due to Iran tensions

 ROCHESTER, N.Y.
 (WROC) — Usually, rising tensions in the Middle East lead to price shocks to U.S. motorists.

-According to AAA, gas prices have risen about two cents nationwide since Friday.
-Any threat to oil globally is what impacts prices.
+According to AAA, gas prices have risen about two cents nationwide since Friday — any global threat to oil is what impacts prices.

 That’s the impact for those here in the United States, but people traveling across the Atlantic may have some other concerns.
 Travel agent Christine Randise said not many people travel to the Middle East in the first place, but they monitor all situations going on in the world.